What is the Certified Mediums Program?

 It is recommended that people do not consult mediums on a frequent basis or it may result in dependency and possibly impede their healing.
 In some cases a single reading will be sufficient for an individual, but those who desire additional sessions are strongly advised to contact mediums no more than once every three to six months.
 If a person has a sub-par initial reading they may desire another session sooner, but this should not become a repetitive pattern.

 Disclosure: Mark Ireland does not charge mediums or sitters to participate in testing, nor does he receive any portion of the charges made by mediums for readings.
 Such transactions are strictly between the Medium and the Sitter.
-Mediums who earn certification are offered a base listing at no charge as well as a premium listing at a modest charge.
-Funds received for the optional Premium pages help cover costs associated with establishment and management of this program, as well as the website, which are substantial.
+At present, Mark Ireland does not charge mediums for listings and has personally covered all costs associated with the establishment and management of this program including this Web site.
 The primary goal of this program is to assist people in grief, by directing them to mediums that have undergone experimental testing and shown the ability to access accurate information pertaining to deceased persons though other than sensory means, without committing fraud.

 Disclamer: This site is offered as a service to provide information that the user may or may not choose to use.
 Although all mediums listed on this site have achieved certification through a rigorous testing process, results for any sessions booked cannot be guaranteed.